gergap/vim-cmake-build/README.md

 A simple Perl script parses this XML file and outputs the desired information.
 To make this working you need to change the CMake generator from `Unix Makefiles` to `CodeBlocks - Unix Makefiles` or from `Ninja` to `CodeBlocks - Ninja` if your prefer building using Ninja, like I do.
-Actually this is done automatically when building using [GitHub][mk].
+Actually this is done automatically when building using [mk].